 An appeal should be filed in the form of a signed letter within 60 days of the date on the determination letter.
 In the appeal, explain why you disagree with the decision.
 Be sure to include the following:

-- Applicant’s full name, current address and damaged dwelling address.
+- Your full name, current address and damaged dwelling address.

-- Applicant’s 9-digit FEMA registration number, found at the top of the determination letter (on every page)
+- Your 9-digit FEMA registration number on every page, found at the top of the determination letter.

 - Applicant’s signature and the date

-If you choose to have a third party submit an appeal on your behalf, the appeal letter must be signed by the third party.
-Additionally, please include a statement signed by you authorizing the third party to appeal on your behalf.
+If you choose to have a third party submit an appeal on your behalf, the letter must be signed by the third party.
+Include a statement signed by you authorizing the third party to appeal on your behalf.

 Mail your appeal letter to: